microsoftgraph/msgraph-sdk-powershell/src/Security/beta/examples/Update-MgBetaSecurityCaseEdiscoveryCaseSetting.md

 Update-MgBetaSecurityCaseEdiscoveryCaseSetting -EdiscoveryCaseId $ediscoveryCaseId -BodyParameter $params
 ```
-This example shows how to use the Update-MgBetaBetaSecurityCaseEdiscoveryCaseSetting Cmdlet.
+This example shows how to use the Update-MgBetaSecurityCaseEdiscoveryCaseSetting Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).